- Email: firstname.lastname@example.org

 - Vita: download vita

-I have a 2018 Certificate for the NCSU Accessibility in the Classroom Course.
+I have a 2018 Certificate for the NCSU Accessibility in the Classroom Course and a 2020 Inclusive Teaching Certification from the Office of Faculty Development.

 Teaching and Research Interests

-Research methods & statistics; small groups; laws and rules; microsociology and social psychology; attitudes; organizations; survey design and administration; crime, law & deviance; health and mental illness.
+Research methods & statistics; small groups; laws and norms; the social determinants of health; microsociology and social psychology; attitudes; organizations; survey design and administration; crime, law & deviance; health and mental illness.

 - PhD in Sociology from UW-Madison